DataDog/documentation/content/en/mobile/_index.md

 {{< tabs >}}
 {{% tab "iOS" %}}

-All organizations you’ve logged-in are displayed in the configuration screen.
-If you do not see your organization, you may need to sign in again.
+All organizations you’ve logged into are displayed in the configuration screen.
+If you do not see your organization, sign into it again.

 {{% /tab %}}